ksamaarora/notes-repo/Python/part1.md

-Here we go — I’ll turn your Part 1 notes into clean interview-oriented notes + practice questions.
-You can paste the next parts similarly and we’ll build a full Python sheet.

----

-## 🧩 Part 1: Variables & Strings in Python
+## Part 1: Variables & Strings in Python

 ### 1. Variables and Reassignment